Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Mixed semi-supervised GLM

+Analysis in \cite{yuval2022semi} showed that $\breve{\beta}$ outperforms $\hat{\beta}$ only when the noise level $\sigma^2$ exceeds a specific threshold.
+This motivated the adaptive estimator $\beta^D$ which selects $\breve{\beta}$ when the estimated noise variance is high and otherwise defaults to $\hat{\beta}$.
+Although empirical results suggest that $\beta^D$ reduces predictive error, its theoretical justification remains unclear.

-and as a result of the assumption that $\mathbb{E}[x] = \textbf{0}_p$, we can omit the middle term of the objective function $\Breve{L}(\beta;X,Y)$.
-The first estimator we suggest in this paper is the linear-mixed estimator which is essentially a linear mixing between the supervised and semi-supervised estimators:
+Now, we move beyond a binary choice between $\hat{\beta}$ and $\breve{\beta}$, and propose two mixed-SSL parameterized by $\alpha$.
+The first one is the linear-mixed estimator, which is essentially a linear mixing between the supervised and semi-supervised estimators:

-for some mixing ratio $\alpha \in [0,1]$.
-The second learning process suggested is to mix the two loss functions as follows:
+where $\alpha \in [0,1]$.
+The second procedure mixes the two loss functions to form: